Srz97/Hangman-game/README.md

 Online Hangman is an enjoyable game against the computer!
-This is where you'll try to guess a secret word, letter by letter, while the computer tries to do the same while Every wrong letter draws the  hangman one step closer to his fate.
+This is where you'll try to guess a secret word, letter by letter, while the computer tries to do the same while every wrong letter draws the  hangman one step closer to his fate.

  image